 Afternoon recreation period consisted of more volleyball, soccer, and ultimate Frisbee.
 The group then headed down to cool off in the ponds, taking turns on the new rope swing.

 Having worn themselves out all day, the students were eager to take advantage of the evening’s study period to recoup and to get a head start on the next couple days’ readings.
 Afterward they got together in the coffee shop, joined by the Summer Program’s prefects, where some of the group’s musicians brought out their guitars, took requests, and led the room in a rousing sing-a-long.
 Others played various card games, ranging from “Spoons” to “Bluff.”
 At curfew everyone headed back to the residence halls, where the conversations continued — the beginnings of friendships that will last a lifetime.

 After sleeping off the excitement of Sunday’s activities, many of the students began their first day of classes with an opening Mass in Our Lady of the Most Holy Trinity Chapel, concelebrated by the summer program’s chaplains: Rev. Cornelius Buckley, S.J., and Rev. Sebastian Walshe, O.Praem.
-After brunch, the students were introduced to the Socratic Method with their first class on Oedipus Rex, discussing questions such as “Can a man control his own fate?” and, “Was Oedipus guilty for his actions?”
+After brunch, the students were introduced to the Discussion Method with their first class on Oedipus Rex, discussing questions such as “Can a man control his own fate?” and, “Was Oedipus guilty for his actions?”